UK phone-hacking victims condemn intrusion

 The Dowlers, who have become key figures in the national debate about media practices, were appearing as the first witnesses in the inquiry as Hollywood stars and other high-profile figures unite to expose the press's tactics.

-"One would sincerely hope that News International and other media organisations would sincerely look very carefully at how they procure, how they obtain information about stories," Bob Dowler told the inquiry.
+"One would sincerely hope that News International and other media organizations would sincerely look very carefully at how they procure, how they obtain information about stories," Bob Dowler told the inquiry.

 "Because obviously the ramifications are far greater than just an obvious story in the press."